 Watch the Birdies!

 Opportunities abound to locate, watch, draw, and photograph birds in our region and throughout Oregon!
-Eleven half-day, monthly field trips are primarily geared toward novice birders, but everyone is welcome to participate.
-Six to eight multi-day, regional field trips are scheduled each year during peak birding times.
+Ten half-day, monthly field trips (September – June) are primarily geared toward novice birders, but everyone is welcome to participate.
+Three-day, regional field trips are scheduled each year during peak birding times.
 ASC members also participate in bird surveys, including the Christmas Bird Count and the Birdathon.
-Find birding hotspots by using the Corvallis and Albany pamphlet and links to other resources.
+Find birding hotspots by using the Birding Resources webpage.

 National Audubon’s Christmas Bird Count (CBC) is the longest running citizen-science survey in the world.
 Most of the 50 U.S states, Canada, Guam, and the Caribbean participate.
 The CBC is held between December 14 and January 5, inclusive, and each count lasts one day.